Keyfactor/f5-rest-orchestrator/readme_source.md

 - **Ignore SSL Warning** - Optional.
 Select this if you wish to ignore SSL warnings from F5 that occur during API calls when the site does not have a trusted certificate with the proper SAN bound to it.
 If you choose not to add this custom field, the default value of False will be assumed and SSL warnings will cause errors during orchestrator extension jobs.

+- **Use Token Authentication** - Optional.
+Select this if you wish to use F5's token authentiation instead of basic authentication for all API requests.
+If you choose not to add this custom field, the default value of False will be assumed and basic authentication will be used for all API requests for all jobs.
+Setting this value to True will enable an initial basic authenticated request to acquire an authentication token, which will then be used for all subsequent API requests.

 - **Orchestrator** – Required.
 Select the orchestrator you wish to use to manage this store

 - **Inventory Schedule** – Set a schedule for running Inventory jobs or none, if you choose not to schedule Inventory at this time.